code-for-coffee/junior-developer-interview-prep/README.md

 - Could you write a SQL statement that SELECTS from a table?

 ## The Joel Test
 Read about the Joel Test.
 If you are unfamiliar with what some of these may be, check out the writeup below (as a Jr. developer I wouldn't expect you to understand all of these).
 If you're comfortable with one or two of these questions, it doesn't hurt to ask the interviewer one or two questions during the interview regarding these.
+Typically the Joel Test is designed to rate a company on how solid their development department is.

 - Do you use source control?
 - Can you make a build in one step?